 What Is Probation?

 Probation is a term of months or years of court supervision over a convicted criminal law violator.
-Since a judge can send the person to jail or prison, a probated sentence is considered the suspension (lifting) of all or part of that potential prison or jail sentence.
+Since a judge can send the offender to jail, a probated sentence is considered the suspension (lifting) of all or part of that potential jail sentence.
 Then the convicted violator conditionally can go back to his or her community and family instead of suffering in detention.
+In contrast to probation, parole can be granted once a portion of the offender’s prison time has been served.
+Parolees have more strict conditions to abide by for the remainder of their sentence, and they report to their parole officers.

 Unlike Monopoly, this “get out of jail free” card is conditional.
-The convicted citizen must agree to be under the supervision of a state or private contractor probation officer, while performing certain terms and conditions of the sentence.
+The convicted citizen must agree to be under the supervision of a state or private contractor probation officer while performing specific terms and conditions of the sentence.
+If some violation of the terms of such conditional release is detected, the offender can expect a violation of probation warrant to be issued.

 Typical conditions of probation may include: